BenjaminSchubert/web-polls/README.md

 In this section, we will use npm alongside flask and only the DB running in a docker.
 Here are the steps you need to do:

-1. `docker-compose up --build db` to lauch the db.
+1. `docker-compose up --build db` to launch the db.
+You will need to have a `.env` file as described in the `Deployment` section.
 2. Activate your virtual environment if you have created one.
 3. `pip install -r backend/requirements.pip` to install the requirements for the backend
 4. You will need to set these environment variables before running the server: